 The Holy Spirit is the Spirit of God, fully divine.
 He inspired holy men of old to write the Scriptures.
 Through illumination He enables men to understand truth.
 He exalts Christ.
 He convicts men of sin, of righteousness, and of judgment.
-He calls men to the Saviour, and effects regeneration.
+He calls men to the Savior, and effects regeneration.
 At the moment of regeneration He baptizes every believer into the Body of Christ.
 He cultivates Christian character, comforts believers, and bestows the spiritual gifts by which they serve God through His church.
 He seals the believer unto the day of final redemption.
 His presence in the Christian is the guarantee that God will bring the believer into the fullness of the stature of Christ.
 He enlightens and empowers the believer and the church in worship, evangelism, and service.

 Salvation involves the redemption of the whole man, and is offered freely to all who accept Jesus Christ as Lord and Savior, who by His own blood obtained eternal redemption for the believer.
 In its broadest sense salvation includes regeneration, justification, sanctification, and glorification.
 There is no salvation apart from personal faith in Jesus Christ as Lord.

 A New Testament church of the Lord Jesus Christ is an autonomous local congregation of baptized believers, associated by covenant in the faith and fellowship of the gospel; observing the two ordinances of Christ, governed by His laws, exercising the gifts, rights, and privileges invested in them by His Word, and seeking to extend the gospel to the ends of the earth.
 Each congregation operates under the Lordship of Christ through democratic processes.
 In such a congregation each member is responsible and accountable to Christ as Lord.
 Its scriptural officers are pastors and deacons.
-While both men and women are gifted for service in the church, the office of pastor is limited to men as qualified by Scripture.
+While both men and women are gifted for service in the church, the office of lead pastor is limited to men as qualified by Scripture.
 The New Testament speaks also of the church as the Body of Christ which includes all of the redeemed of all the ages, believers from every tribe, and tongue, and people, and nation.

-VII.
-Baptism and the Lord's Supper
+7. Baptism and the Lord's Supper

 Christian baptism is the immersion of a believer in water in the name of the Father, the Son, and the Holy Spirit.
 It is an act of obedience symbolizing the believer's faith in a crucified, buried, and risen Savior, the believer's death to sin, the burial of the old life, and the resurrection to walk in newness of life in Christ Jesus.
 It is a testimony to his faith in the final resurrection of the dead.
-The Lord's Supper is a symbolic act of obedience whereby members of the church, through partaking of the bread and the fruit of the vine, memorialize the death of the Redeemer and anticipate His second coming.
+The Lord's Supper (Communion) is a symbolic act of obedience whereby members of the church, through partaking of the bread and the fruit of the vine, memorialize the death of the Redeemer and anticipate His second coming.

 God, in His own time and in His own way, will bring the world to its appropriate end.
 According to His promise, Jesus Christ will return personally and visibly in glory to the earth; the dead will be raised; and Christ will judge all men in righteousness.
 The unrighteous will be consigned to Hell, the place of everlasting punishment.
 The righteous in their resurrected and glorified bodies will receive their reward and will dwell forever in Heaven with the Lord.

 9. Evangelism and Missions

 It is the duty and privilege of every follower of Christ and of every church of the Lord Jesus Christ to endeavor to make disciples of all nations.
 The Lord Jesus Christ has commanded the preaching of the gospel to all nations.
 It is the duty of every child of God to seek constantly to win the lost to Christ by verbal witness undergirded by a Christian lifestyle, and by other methods in harmony with the gospel of Christ.

 Church and state should be separate.
 The state owes to every church protection and full freedom in the pursuit of its spiritual ends.
 Civil government being ordained of God, it is the duty of Christians to render loyal obedience thereto in all things not contrary to the revealed will of God.
 The church should not resort to the civil power to carry on its work.
-The gospel of Christ contemplates spiritual means alone for the pursuit of its ends.
 The state has no right to impose penalties for religious opinions of any kind.
 The state has no right to impose taxes for the support of any form of religion.
 A free church in a free state is the Christian idea.

 God has ordained the family as the foundational institution of human society.
 It is composed of persons related to one another by marriage, blood, or adoption.
 Marriage is the uniting of one man and one woman in covenant commitment for a lifetime.
-It is God's unique gift to reveal the union between Christ and His church and to provide for the man and the woman in marriage the framework for intimate companionship, the channel of sexual expression according to biblical standards, and the means for procreation of the human race.The husband and wife are of equal worth before God, since both are created in God's image.
-The marriage relationship models the way God relates to His people.
-A husband is to love his wife as Christ loved the church.
-He has the God-given responsibility to provide for, to protect, and to lead his family.
-A wife is to submit herself graciously to the servant leadership of her husband even as the church willingly submits to the headship of Christ.
-She, being in the image of God as is her husband and thus equal to him, has the God-given responsibility to respect her husband and to serve as his helper in managing the household and nurturing the next generation.
+It is God's unique gift to reveal the union between Christ and His church and to provide for the man and the woman in marriage the framework for intimate companionship, the channel of sexual expression according to biblical standards, and the means for procreation of the human race.
 Children, from the moment of conception, are a blessing and heritage from the Lord.
 Parents are to demonstrate to their children God’s pattern for marriage.
 Parents are to teach their children spiritual and moral values and to lead them, through consistent lifestyle example and loving discipline, to make choices based on biblical truth.
 Children are to honor and obey their parents.